PeterAarts/my-web-shop/documentation/webshop_guide.md

 - Click the "Add New Product" button.
 - Fill in the product details:
   - **Name & Description**: The title and detailed description for your product.
+  - **sku**: Depending on a general settings you manually or automatically create a sku.
   - **Price**: The selling price.
   - **Images**: Upload one or more high-quality images.
 The first image is typically the main one.
   - **Stock Quantity**: The number of items you have available.
 The shop will automatically track this.
+  - **Restrict Stock**: restrict the amount of products can be selected in an order.
   - **Category**: Assign the product to a category to help customers find it.
   - **Weight & Dimensions**: These are crucial for calculating shipping rates accurately.
 - Click "Save Product".
 It will now be live in your shop.